top of page

 Ginger (Zingiber officinale) is an herbaceous perennial (flower plant that has lived more than two years) and a rhizome (grows underground).
 It comes from the Zingiberaceae plant family, including turmeric and cardamom.

-The history of ginger dates back over 5000 years when Indian and Chinese medicine started using it as a tonic for many ailments.
-Although ginger originated in Southeast Asia, it has a long history of being cultivated in many other countries.
+The history of ginger, with its cultivation dating back over 5000 years, is a testament to its enduring popularity.
+Originating in Southeast Asia, it has a long history of being cultivated in many other countries, connecting us to a rich cultural heritage.

 From an Ayurvedic perspective, ginger is a superfood, being tri-doshic (suitable for all doshas) when fresh.
 Still, its powdered state is very heating for the Pitta dosha.
 Below is their energetics: